Visual merchandisers develop, deliver and communicate visual concepts and strategies to promote brands and sales

 - Retail Week

-- Professional association websites such as Association for Cultural Enterprises (ACE).
+- Professional association websites, such as Association for Cultural Enterprises (ACE)

 Fashion and retail recruitment agencies frequently handle visual merchandising vacancies, for example:

 Many retailers have their own in-house training in brand styles and design, available to employees for continuing professional development (CPD).
 It's also possible to source training through a consultant visual merchandiser, and you can find details of these online.

 Those seeking to work at higher levels may need to have drawing skills, with desirable computer-aided design (CAD) skills.
 The ability to communicate ideas and convey complex information in a way that can be easily understood is vital.
 Planning and organisation skills with the ability to lead projects from design through to completion within tight deadlines are also essential.